pufffikk/aws-cli-infra-setup/README.md

 ### 1. Clone the Repository

 ### 2. Open create_vpc.sh and update the following placeholders:

-	Replace MyKeyPair with your actual EC2 key pair name

 	Replace the AMI_ID (ami-xxxxxxxxxxxxxxxxx) with an Amazon Linux 2 AMI ID for your AWS region